 You must checkin prior to recreating, and checkout when you are done.
 You can checkin and out three ways:

 1. By accessing this website on any computer or smartphone.
 Just go to the 'CheckIn/Out' tab.

 2. At kiosks located at Bldg's 241, 841, and 127

 3. By phone dial (866) 388-9065 using your permit number and PIN to checkin

-Atterbury-Muscatatuck encompasses 36,000 acres of training and maneuver area centrally positioned in the U.S. in south-central Indiana and located within Jennings, Johnson, Bartholomew, and Brown counties.
-Camp Atterbury (CAIN) consists of more than 34,000 acres.
+Atterbury-Muscatatuck encompasses Camp Atterbury, Indiana (CAIN) and the Muscatatuck Urban Training Center (MUTC) with the majority of recreational activities taking place at CAIN.
+CAIN is located in south central Indiana approximately 30 miles south of Indianapolis.
+There are two nearby communitiies, Edinburgh, Indiana and Nineveh, Indiana.
+Nineveh, the smallest, lies adjacent to the northwest corner of the installation while Edinburgh is located one mile east of the installation.
+The larger city of Columbus, Indiana, lies approxiately 10 miles to the southeast.
+Atterbury-Muscatatuck encompasses 36,000 acres of training and maneuver area within Jennings, Johnson, Bartholomew, and Brown counties.
+CAIN consists of more than 34,000 acres.
 This includes approximately 26,000 acres of manuever training space, a 6,000-acre impact area, urban training venues, the Atterbury Railhead Deployment Facility, and much more.
-Muscatatuck Urban Training Center (MUTC) is a real city that includes a built physical infrastructure, dense urban terrain, and much more.
+MUTC is a real city that includes a built physical infrastructure, dense urban terrain, and much more.

 Click the Link below for directions on placing a point on a map where you can report a UXO that has been found.